You are invited to journey with us through the advent season as we celebrate the presence of the SACRED in our midst!

 Our core values spell out GRACE, a foundational principle, as well as the name of the street on which our weekday entrance sits.

 A is for artistic.
 We believe that the arts are one of the ways that we experience the presence of God.
 They enrich our lives and nourish our spirits.
 We have partnerships with artists in our community, use the arts in worship, and offer additional experiences in the arts for children and adults throughout the year.
-One of our arts friends, Filament Theatre, has a wonderful and creative show this month on The Adventures of Robin Hood.
-There is a sensory friendly performance on February 19 at 3:00 pm. http://www.filamenttheatre.org/
+We are looking forward to a very special organ concert on May 9 with Jean-Luc Guionnet , a French concert organist.
+SAVE THE DATE!

 C is for community.
 We are in ministry with our community in several ways.
-1. We open our building for a number of community groups including the Irving Park Community Food Pantry (which began as a ministry of this congregation to feed hungry neighbors), the Martha Groups – AA groups that moved here after the Martha Washington hospital closed, Brownies and Girl Scouts, Apogee Academy, and many more.
-2. We engage in ministry to help meet the needs of our community, such as the CPS Spring Break Safe Haven Program, for which we have been a site for two years, and work with organizations such as the Northwest Arts Connection and Build On to help bring quality programs and services to the community.
+1. The community is invited to work on the justice and advocacy topics of our ACTION 30 MONDAYS from 7:00-7:30 pm, beginning Monday, March 6.
+We are fortunate to live in such a caring and active community.
+2. We open our building for a number of community groups including the Irving Park Community Food Pantry (which began as a ministry of this congregation to feed hungry neighbors), the Martha Groups – AA groups that moved here after the Martha Washington hospital closed, Brownies and Girl Scouts, Apogee Academy, and many more.
+2. We engage in ministry to help meet the needs of our community, such as the CPS Spring Break Safe Haven Program, for which we have been a site for three years, and work with organizations such as the Northwest Arts Connection and Build On to help bring quality programs and services to the community.
 3. We are in partnership with community ministries and programs such as the Irving Park Community Food Pantry and Hands to Help ministry.

 E is for environment.
 We are committed to being responsible stewards of the environment, which shows up in the use of recycled paper products and Fair Trade Coffee and Teas, as well as in events which we host for the community on topics of environmental interest.
 One recent endeavor was the Community Herb and Prayer garden, in which we partnered with the Pantry to provide organically grown herbs for Pantry clients.
-We also had a rain barrel demonstration on site to help people see how rainwater can be collected and used in gardens.
+We also are working to ensure that building improvements include as much in the way of green energy as possible.